sahahn/parc_scaling/docs/website_info.md

   \{% include stats_example.html %}

-  That table can be inserted directly into the current page
+  That table can be inserted directly into the current page.